Friday, April 29, 2016

 Refugee boat - April 2012

-The actual laws governing Cuban refugees is a confusing situation.
-For example in the USA the Cuban Adjustment Act was changed in 1995 to what is referred to as the Wet Foot-Dry Foot policy.
-If they are captured at sea (wet foot) they are returned to Cuba and possibly imprisoned for the remainder of their lives, or they could be sent to a third country that was willing to take the refugees.
-If they were captured on land in the USA (dry foot) they were given a chance to apply for an expedited permanent resident status.
+The actual laws governing Cuban refugees are a confusing situation.
+For example, in the USA, the Cuban Adjustment Act was changed in 1995 to what is referred to as the Wet Foot-Dry Foot policy.
+If they are captured at sea (wet foot), they are returned to Cuba and possibly imprisoned for the remainder of their lives, or they could be sent to a third country that is willing to take the refugees.
+If they were captured on land in the USA (dry foot), they were given a chance to apply for an expedited permanent resident status.

-Tourist inspecting boat that landed on September 4th 2015
+Tourist inspecting boat, landed on Sept 4th 2015

-In Mexico the laws are a bit fuzzier.
-It would appear that if the Cubanos are captured, either on the ocean or on land, the official policy is to return the people to their own country.
-However, in chatting with various islanders that is not always the case.
-Because of their close family ties, and the historical background the refugees are treated differently.
+In Mexico, the laws are a bit fuzzier.
+If the Cubanos are captured, either on the ocean or on land, the official policy is to return the people to their own country.
+However, in chatting with various islanders, that is not always the case.
+Because of their close family ties and the historical background, the refugees are treated differently.

-There have been in past years dramatic rescues of prisoners that are being transferred to prisons.
-There have been cases of the refugees being arrested, then released with the admonishment to show up for their hearing in a week’s time.
-There have been reports of officials pointing north and stating: “The US border is that way.”
-Being Spanish speaking the Cuban refugees assimilate quickly into the Mexican culture, receiving dry clothing, food and assistance from the locals.
+In the past years, dramatic rescues of prisoners who were being transferred to prisons.
+There have been cases of the refugees being arrested, then released with the admonishment to show up for their hearing in a week.
+There have been reports of officials pointing north and stating, “The US border is that way.”
+Being Spanish-speaking, the Cuban refugees assimilate quickly into the Mexican culture, receiving dry clothing, food, and assistance from the locals.

 A wink, a nod, a knowing smile when we ask questions of our Mexican friends.
 Legends.
 Stories.
 Nothing documented.